 Covid Pass and Covid Vaccine, both available via Atlas, will sunset on May 11 and May 31, respectively.
 Please be sure to download any stored personal information uploaded to Covid Vaccine, such as proof of vaccination and/or booster shots, that you wish to retain before May 31: After that date, all Covid vaccination and testing data will be destroyed.
 More detailed instructions about how to retain this information is available.

-MIT Medical, MIT Emergency Management, and other offices will continue to monitor public health data on Covid, and will advise the Institute’s leadership if any Covid protocols need to be reinstated temporarily.
+MIT Health, MIT Emergency Management, and other offices will continue to monitor public health data on Covid, and will advise the Institute’s leadership if any Covid protocols need to be reinstated temporarily.